 Cures Stomach Ache:

-Stomach ache and gastric issues occur commonly in children – be it due to eating out, overeating, long gaps between meals or eating foods that don’t suit them.
+Stomach ache and gastric problems occur commonly in children – be it due to eating out, overeating, long gaps between meals or eating foods that don’t suit them.
 Saffron possesses astringent properties that aid in detoxification and help relieve stomach aches.
 Saffron mixed with warm milk, calms their muscles and imparts a feel-good factor.

 Remedy – Saffron mixed with a little lemon juice or ghee helps treat diarrhoea.